Richard-Burd/react-redux-portfolio-project/README.md

+## Completed Tasks

-?.) go back to the DevEd React Routes tutorial & see how to implement dynamic routes, they
+x.) go back to the DevEd React Routes tutorial & see how to implement dynamic routes, they
     will be needed to implement the other pages in the application.

-?.) create an "update" fetch for the airframes
+x.) create an "update" fetch for the airframes

-?.)
+x.)
 Delete unnecessary react icons and simplify App.js

-?.) create read actions (index...not show...show will never be used in this app)
+x.) create read actions (index...not show...show will never be used in this app)
     for the other objects bs/ seeing one at a time isn't a thing: a.) attitude
     b.) pid
     c.) pluggins

-?.) create an "update" action for the other objects:
+x.) create an "update" action for the other objects:
     a.) attitude
     b.)
 Pid
     c.)
 Pluggins
     NOTE: you do not need a "delete" or "create action" for any of these...
     ...you just need to be able to update them

-## Completed Tasks
+x.)
+Left off on Airframe.js
+    a.) figure out how to fetch & render a single airframe on that page. b.) use the correct lifecycle hooks if needed. c.) you need to match the patterns in the Nested Routes lab: i.) the "App" doesn't have <Switch> logic i.) you need the ({ match, movies }) logic you see on the MoviesPage component in order to get an individual airframe to properly render

 x.) create folder structure in React app based on this workspace:
     https://github.com/Richard-Burd/react-redux-sandbox/tree/master/React-Redux-Tutorials/react-redux-demo